Drax Power Station: Coal supply until 2021

 When the station opened, most of the coal burned was from local collieries in Yorkshire, including Kellingley Colliery, Prince of Wales, Ackton Hall, Sharlston Colliery, Fryston Colliery, Askern Colliery and Bentley Colliery.
 Following the miners' strike in the mid-1980s, by 2006, all but Kellingley had closed.
 (Kellingley closed at the end of 2015.)
 UK Coal had a five-year contract to supply coal, which ended at the end of 2009, from Kellingley, Maltby and, until its closure in 2007, Rossington.
 Coal was also brought from Harworth Colliery until it was mothballed, and was supplied by Daw Mill in Warwickshire.

-The foreign coal is brought via various ports by rail.
+The foreign coal was brought via various ports by rail.
 In c.2007 GB Railfreight won a contract to move coal brought from the Port of Tyne, celebrated by the company naming one of their locomotives Drax Power Station in 2007.
 DB Cargo UK haul coal from the nearby ports of Hull and Immingham, and from Hunterston Terminal on the west coast of Scotland.

 In 2021, all coal supplies to Drax Power Station and commercial electricity generation from coal ended in accordance with the plan to end coal fired generation announced in 2020 which will see Drax transition to biomass ahead of the deadline to phase out coal from the UK energy system.

 Biomass

 Co-firing

 The station tested co-firing biomass in the summer of 2004, and in doing so was the first power station in the UK to be fuelled by wood.
 The initial trial of 14,100 tonnes of willow was locally sourced from nearby Eggborough.
 Since the trial, the station's use of biomass has continued.
 It uses direct injection for firing the biomass, whereby it bypasses the pulverising mills and is either injected directly into the boiler or the fuel line, for greater throughput.
 In 2009 a target was set for 12.5% of the station's energy to be sourced from biomass, and the shift to biomass was intended to contribute to the aim of cutting CO_{2} emissions by 15%.

 The station burns a large range of biomass, mostly wood pellets, sunflower pellets, olive, peanut shell husk and rape meal.
 The majority comes from overseas.
 A 100,000 tonne pa capacity straw pelletization facility was constructed at Capitol Park, Goole in 2008, opened 2009.
 Construction of specialised biomass handling facilities began in 2009 at the Port of Tyne and at Drax.